Best holiday rental deals in Cortona

 Holiday Letting Price Information in Cortona

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Cortona.
-The most expensive week of the next 12 months is in July (06/07 - 13/07), where prices hit an average of £156 a night.
-Cortona is cheaper in a week of September (28/09 - 05/10), where prices are on average £111 a night.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Cortona.
+The most expensive week of the next 12 months is in July (06/07 - 13/07), when prices hit an average of £159 a night.
+Cortona is cheaper during one week in April (27/04 - 04/05), when prices are on average £116 a night.

 Holiday Home Availability Information in Cortona

 This graph shows the holiday letting availability rate for the next twelve months.
-The week with the highest booking rate in the next 6 months is in January (05/01 - 12/01), where 47% of the holiday lettings are booked.
-It is easier to find a rental in a week of September (21/09 - 28/09), as only 26% of the accommodations are booked.
+The week with the highest booking rate in the next 6 months is in December (29/12 - 05/01), when 48% of the holiday lettings are booked.
+It is easier to find a rental during one week of September (21/09 - 28/09), when only 21% of the holiday lettings on offer are booked.

 Check out our climate diagram to find the perfect month for your holidays.
-July is the warmest month in Cortona with average maximum temperatures of 31°.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is August.
+July is the warmest month in Cortona, with average daily maximum temperatures of 31°.
+In contrast, the coolest month is January.
+The rainiest month is July, while the driest month is August.